Skip to content

 Remove KPG Run

-Delete the KPG Run application directory and any result files you no longer need.
+Delete the KPG Run application and any result files you no longer need.

 # Delete application directory